FUNDING

 We know how tough it can be for small charities, CICs and community groups to access the funding they need to deliver their work to young people.
 Thanks to John Lyons Charity, Young Hammersmith & Fulham is able to connect local organisations with funding and support to turn ideas into impact.

-• £25,000 to seven supplementary schools across the borough, supporting young people from underrepresented backgrounds, including Somali, Arabic, and Polish communities, by enhancing access to education.
+£30,000 to supplementary schools across the borough, supporting young people from underrepresented backgrounds, including Somali, Arabic, and Polish communities, by enhancing access to education.

-• £50,000 in small grants to small and medium-sized non-profits, helping them sustain and grow their work with young people.
+£50,000 in small grants via our Young Grant Makers to small and medium-sized non-profits, helping them sustain and grow their work with young people.

 Who Decides?